Scubber/macOS-Dotfiles/README.md

 ### What are dotfiles?

-In computing, dotfiles are files or directories that begin with a `.`
+In computing, dotfiles are files or directories that begin with a `.`.
 They are commonly used for storing user preferences or preserving the state of a utility.

 ### Installation

 **Warning**: Potentially dangerous.
 Run at your own risk.
+Be sure you understand what you're doing.

 run: `chmod +x install.sh && ./install.sh`